MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

-Dr Hunt aims to achieve natural, subtle results using a conservative approach of techniques and practices most appropriate for each individual patient.
+Dr Hunt aims to achieve his patients’ desired results using a conservative approach which includes techniques and practices most appropriate for each individual patient.

 What is a Brow Lift?

-A forehead lift, also called an upper facelift, is a cosmetic procedure that aims to lift the eyebrows and tighten the forehead and skin around the eyes.
-The target area of a brow lift is the upper third of the face.
+A Forehead Lift, also called an Upper Facelift (Rhytidectomy), is a cosmetic procedure that aims to lift the eyebrows and tighten the forehead and skin around the eyes.
+The target area of a Brow Lift or Forehead Lift is the upper third of the face.
 That’s the area extending from the corner of the eyes upward to your frontal hairline.

 As we age, the eyebrows tend to drop down.
 The skin loses elasticity and becomes lax.
-The constant pull of gravity will make your eyebrows droop, usually after 40 years of age.
+The constant pull of gravity will make your eyebrows become lower, usually after 40 years of age.

-They can obscure your eyes and make them narrower.
-Forehead lines, crow’s feet, and frown lines can be a concern for many people.
+This can obscure your eyes and make them narrower.
+Forehead lines, eye wrinkles, and frown lines can be a concern for many people.

-It is vital to match the correct procedure to the right patient and for this reason, Dr Hunt performs a number of different forehead lifts for differing effects and results.
-The procedures are performed in hospital leading to fewer side effects, better results, less scarring, and faster recovery when compared to procedures done “in-office”.
+It is vital to match the correct procedure to the patient and for this reason, Dr Hunt performs a number of different Forehead Lifts for differing effects and results.
+The procedures are performed in a hospital, leading to fewer side effects, better results, less scarring, and faster recovery, compared to procedures done “in-office.”

 • If the skin elasticity has decreased around the eyebrows